How to Budget on Irregular Income: A Complete Guide for Freelancers and Gig Workers

 Usman Saadat Fact-checked by Maira Azhar

-Why Irregular Income Budgeting Is Different
+Why Household Budgeting With Variable Income Is Different

 Traditional budgets assume predictable income.
 You know your paycheck is $3,000 every two weeks, so you allocate accordingly.